JosePedroDias/ld40-kinball/README.md

 ## Changelog

+### 1.2 - 2017/12/10

+* removed enter key -> any key will do to continue
+* changed the way triggers are handled for immediate change, now outside of keyboard handlers
+* mapped top, bottom, left and right part of the canvas as touch triggers (no multitouch support yet though, at least in win10)

 ### 1.1 - 2017/12/09

 * changed mapping of keys to triggers from 1 to 1 to 1 to many